Volunteers Required Read Easy Cornwall

 Would you like to help adults learn to read in your community here in Cornwall?

-Becoming a Management Team volunteer for Read Easy is fun and fulfilling and requires commitment and passion.
+Becoming a Management Team volunteer for Read Easy Cornwall is fun and fulfilling and requires commitment and passion.
 You’ll be given lots of support, meet a diverse range of people, and be part of a genuinely life-changing organisation.
 We know that learning to read really does change lives and being part of that process is special.

 Volunteering is an exciting chance to play a key role in bringing your community together, and to make a real difference in your area, whether you’ve got existing skills you’d like to put to good use, or are looking to develop new ones, becoming a Management Team Volunteer can be a great chance to learn something new.